floatinghotpot/cordova-httpd/README.md

 * [NanoHTTPD](https://github.com/NanoHttpd/nanohttpd), written in java, for java / android, by psh.
 * [CocoaHTTPServer](https://github.com/robbiehanson/CocoaHTTPServer), written in Obj-C, for iOS / Mac OS X, by robbiehanson.

-What I've done is embedding the server into cordova plugin.
+You can use this plugin for FREE.
 Feel free to fork, improve and send pull request.

+If need prompt support, please [buy a license](http://rjfun.github.io/), you will be supported with high priority.

+More Cordova/PhoneGap plugins by Raymond Xie, [find them in plugin registry](http://plugins.cordova.io/#/search?search=rjfun).

+Project outsourcing and consulting service is also available.
+Please [contact us](mailto:rjfun.mobile@gmail.com) if you have the business needs.